huggingface/accelerate/README.md

 ## Easy to integrate

-🤗 Accelerate was created for PyTorch users who like to write the training loop of PyTorch models but are reluctant to write and maintain the boiler code needed to use multi-GPUs/TPU/fp16.
+🤗 Accelerate was created for PyTorch users who like to write the training loop of PyTorch models but are reluctant to write and maintain the boilerplate code needed to use multi-GPUs/TPU/fp16.

-🤗 Accelerate abstracts exactly and only the boiler code related to multi-GPUs/TPU/fp16 and let the rest of your code unchanged.
+🤗 Accelerate abstracts exactly and only the boilerplate code related to multi-GPUs/TPU/fp16 and leaves the rest of your code unchanged.

 Here is an example: